brianmaurish/Capstone-Project/README.md

 # CustomerFeedbackPortal
----

 ## Introduction:

 The CustomerFeedbackPortal is a lightweight web application built to collect customer feedback and allow admins to manage it efficiently.

 Objective: Enable customers to submit opinions, suggestions, or complaints, and provide admins with tools to view, edit, and delete feedback entries.

-## Key Features
+## Key Features:

 - Submit Feedback: Customers can submit feedback with Name, Email, Rating (1-5), and Comments.

 - View Feedback List: Admins can view all feedback entries in a tabular format.

-View Feedback Details: Admins can view details of a single feedback entry.
+- View Feedback Details: Admins can view details of a single feedback entry.

-Edit/Delete Feedback: Admin-only actions to edit or delete feedback entries (protected by role-based authorization).
+- Edit/Delete Feedback: Admin-only actions to edit or delete feedback entries (protected by role-based authorization).

-**Technologies Used**
+## Technologies Used:

-ASP.NET Core MVC
+- ASP.NET Core MVC

-Entity Framework Core (EF Core)
+- Entity Framework Core (EF Core)

-SQL Server
+- SQL Server

-Razor Views + Bootstrap
+- Razor Views + Bootstrap

-Azure App Service (for deployment)
+- Azure App Service (for deployment)

-Git (for version control)
+- Git (for version control)

-**Database Schema**
+## Database Schema:

 **Feedback Table:**